fcurella/django-fakery/docs/relationships.rst

     )

-If you'd rather not create related objects and reuse the same value for a foreign key, you can use the special value ``faker.rels.SELECT``:
+If you'd rather not create related objects and reuse the same value for a foreign key, you can use the special value ``django_fakery.rels.SELECT``:

 .. code-block:: python